activus-d/activus-d/README.md

 My journey as a software developer and technical writer is a blend of expertise and  dedication.
 I possess diverse skill sets including JavaScript, Python, Django, HTML, CSS, Markdown, Git, and GitHub.
 I've not only delved into the intricacies of technical writing but also exhibited a profound understanding of user research and information architecture.

 I gained open-source community experience at Wagtail, a free and open-source content management system (CMS).
-I worked with the organizers to adapt onboarding tutorials for new Wagtail users.
+I worked with the organizers to creat and adapt onboarding tutorials for new Wagtail users.

 ##